cuba-platform/ldap-addon/README.md

 ### Attribute Settings

-When a user logs in using LDAP credentials for the first time, a new `User` entity is created in the CUBA application.
+When a user logs in using LDAP credentials for the first time, your CUBA application creates a new `User` entity.
+The LDAP server passes all user details to the application.
+Make sure you provide user information when configuring your LDAP server.
-All details about the user are taken from the LDAP server side (configuring these details is a part of preparation activities).
-In order to match LDAP attributes and the fields of the `User` entity, use the *Attribute Settings* section.
+The *Attribute Settings* section enables you to match LDAP attributes and the fields of the `User` entity.

 ![LDAP-Config-Basic-Attributes](img/ldap-config-basic-attributes.png)

-**Tip**: Move the cursor over the field names to read their descriptions.

 ### LDAP Schema

-The *Schema Settings* section enables to configure a set of rules that define what can be stored as entries in the LDAP directory.
+The *Schema Settings* section allows you to define what can be stored as LDAP directory entries.

 ![LDAP_Schema-Settings](img/ldap-schema-settings.png)

-Using the table provided in the section, it is possible to set up attributes that can be used as conditions for matching rule application.
+Using the table, you can set up conditions of matching rule application.

 Clicking the *Refresh LDAP Attributes* button uploads all attributes of the specified LDAP user object class.
-However, it is possible to add attributes manually by using the *Create* button.
+You can add attributes manually by using the *Create* button.

 ## LDAP Matching Rules

-LDAP matching rules are special rules for configuring access rights for new application users (those created after logging in via LDAP).
-There are four rule types intended for this purpose: custom, default, simple and scripting.
+LDAP matching rules are special rules to configure access rights for new application users (those created after logging in via LDAP).
+There are four rule types intended for this purpose:
+- Custom
+- Default
+- Simple
+- Scripting.
-Creating and managing LDAP matching rules is available from *LDAP Matching Rule* screen (Menu: *LDAP Component → LDAP Matching Rules*).
+You can create and manage LDAP matching rules using the *LDAP Matching Rule* screen (Menu: *LDAP Component → LDAP Matching Rules*).

 ![LDAP Matching Rules Screen](img/ldap-matching-rules.png)

-The screen comprises the table of matching rules and the section for testing how the existing matching rules can be applied to a particular user (see [Testing LDAP Matching Rules](#testing-ldap-matching-rules)).
+The screen comprises the table of matching rules and testing section.
+Using the table, you can enable/disable certain rules using checkboxes in the *Active* column.
+The testing section allows you to check how the existing matching rules are applied to a particular user (see [Testing LDAP Matching Rules](#testing-ldap-matching-rules)).
-Using the table, it is possible to enable/disable certain rules by ticking checkboxes in the *Active* column.

-Another important thing is that rules have their order numbers, according to which they are applied.
-The default rule is always applied the last.

-The description of all rule types and their peculiarities is provided in the sections below.
+Matching rules have order numbers defining the sequence of their application.

 ### Custom Rule

-The LDAP component provides means to process custom rules defined programmatically.
-These rules can be created only by adding new classes to the classpath of your application.
-These classes should be implemented as Spring beans and provided with the `@LdapMatchingRule` annotation.
+The LDAP component provides the means to process programmatically defined custom rules.
+You can create custom rules by adding new classes to the classpath of your application.
+They have to be implemented as Spring beans and provided with the `@LdapMatchingRule` annotation.
-Custom rules can be viewed from the application UI, however, they cannot be configured or amended there.
+Custom rules can be viewed from the application UI.
+However, you cannot configure or edit them there.

-One of the advantages of custom rules is that they allow specifying additional conditions not related to LDAP attributes or schema.
+The advantage of custom rules is that they allow you to specify conditions not related to LDAP attributes or schema.
 The example of a custom rule is provided below.

 ```java